Pravyn-P/Dockerfiles3/From/RUN/CMD/README.md

 ### CMD

-CMD is the instruction that runs the container
+CMD is the instruction that runs the container.
+It should run in foreground for infinite times.

 ### RUN vs CMD
 RUN command executes at the time of image creation